carpentries-lab/metagenomics-shell/_episodes/03-working-with-files.md

 ## Working with Files

-### Our data set: FASTQ files

-Now that we know how to navigate around our directory structure, let's start working with our sequencing files.
-We did a sequencing experiment and have two results files, which are stored in our `untrimmed_fastq` directory.

 ### Wildcards

+Now that we know how to navigate around our directory structure, let's start working with **our sequencing files**.
+We did a sequencing experiment and have four result files, which are stored in our `untrimmed_fastq` directory.

 Navigate to your `untrimmed_fastq` directory.